CleverNamesTaken/Mousetrap/TUTORIAL.md

 In tmux, each window created has an index number.
 In default tmux settings, this is shown near the window name.
 Using Mousetrap, we can navigate to a specific window by typing our leaderkey, plus the index number.
 In default neovim configuration, the leader key is `\`.
 Type your leaderkey 0, leaderkey 1 and leaderkey 2 to navigate between the three windows you've created.

-Mousetrap can do as many windows as tmux can, although you'll have to tweak the contents of mousetrap.lua to do more than 9.
+Mousetrap can do as many windows as tmux can, although you'll have to tweak the contents of `plugin/mousetrap.lua` to do more than 9.

 ## Pane management